Kennesaw State University: Continuing Education

-Kennesaw State's Department of Continuing Education, the largest in the nation, is housed in the KSU Center, located a mile away from the main campus.
+Kennesaw State's Department of Community and Professional Education, the largest in the nation, is housed in the KSU Center, located a mile away from the main campus.

 Kennesaw State is home to the state's largest Educational Technology Training Center (ETTC).
 The ETTC is one of 13 such centers around the state.
 Teachers and other school personnel from around the state come to the KSU ETTC for professional development.

 Research

-There are four main focal point themes of research that Kennesaw State focuses its research activity on including: Biomedical and Health; Computing and Technology, Human development & Well-being; and Sustainable and Safe Communities.
+Research is grouped into four themes: Biomedical and Health; Computing and Technology, Human development & Well-being; and Sustainable and Safe Communities.

 Student life

 Student groups

 KSU has approximately 300 registered student groups and organizations for student participation.
-Some of the more active organizations in recent years have been fraternity & sorority life, faith-based and spiritual organizations, and club sports.
 Many of these groups may apply for funding from the Student Activities and Budget Advisory Committee (SABAC), which is a student-run advisory committee to the vice president of student affairs.
 This committee meets regularly during the fall and spring semesters.